 Camera: triple threat

-Next up, there’s a telephoto camera that clocks in with an 80mm equivalent focal length.
-In English, that equates to a roughly 3x zoom, which is paired with an 8MP resolution sensor.
+That said, on the P40, there’s no OIS on the 50MP module.
+Next up, there’s a telephoto camera that snaps with an 80mm equivalent focal length and luckily does feature OIS - infinitely more valuable when zoomed in.
+Speaking of zoom, this 80mm focal length equates to a roughly 3x zoom, which is paired with an 8MP resolution sensor.

-Interface and performance: workaround
+Interface and performance: mixed bag

 Running EMUI 10.1 on top of Android 10, Huawei’s interface is familiar in essence, but if you haven’t used a Google-free Huawei phone before, it’ll take some getting used to.

 The Google Play Store isn’t accounted for, so you’ll need to find other ways of getting apps on-board.
 This is actually a piece of cake.
 Set up the phone with Huawei’s pre-installed Phone Clone tool, and most apps will transfer over.
 Next, you can download a third-party app store like APK Mirror to find any that didn’t.
 That said, it’ll get a bit more complicated when a few of your apps grump at you for not having a full-fat Google phone.

-Uber, for example won’t work with mapping services on the P40 at the time or writing.
+Uber, for example, won’t work with mapping services on the P40 at the time or writing.
 Additionally, WhatsApp backups don’t work without Google Drive - so you can use the chatting app, but you’ll be starting your chats from scratch.

 It benchmarks a bit better than a Snapdragon 855 device, features 8GB RAM, and serves up 128GB storage too - plenty for most.
 Additionally, this storage capacity can be bolstered by a Huawei Nano Memory card, which sits in the second SIM slot when not in use.

 Given the fact Huawei makes its own 5G radios, you can expect future-proofed internet speeds here, as well as WiFi 6+, enabling wireless speeds of up to 2400Mbps.

-Battery: back to life
+Battery: got your back

 These include simple staples like dark mode which takes advantage of the phone’s OLED screen’s innate battery saving chops, and a more advanced trickle charge feature, that understands your charging habits and slows down the rate of charge to best preserve the battery’s lifespan.

-Huawei P40 initial review
+Huawei P40 verdict

-As with all Huawei phones, it’ll be hampered from an app stability point of view until the brand can completely respond to the pretty rubbish hand it’s been dealt by the US China trade woes.
+The Huawei P40 is a lovely, fun little thing, and a charming addition to the line.
+As with all Huawei phones, it’ll be hampered from an app stability point of view until the brand can completely respond to the catastrophic hand it’s been dealt by the US China trade woes.